ArturKos/cpu_usage_tracker/README.md

+# Cpu Usage Tracker

-A console-based program for monitoring the usage of individual CPU cores.
-It reads CPU usage data directly from system files (/proc/stat), providing detailed information about the activity of each core.
-The program is written in C++ and is multithreaded, with each CPU core being monitored in a separate thread, allowing real-time data processing.
-Synchronization between threads is managed using mutexes.
-Basic unit tests for some functions have been designed to ensure the program's correctness.
-It has been tested on various Linux distributions, including Ubuntu, Lubuntu, Debian, Raspbian, and Fedora.
+Cpu Usage Tracker is a console-based program for monitoring the usage of individual CPU cores.
+It reads CPU usage data directly from system files (`/proc/stat`), providing detailed information about the activity of each core.

-# cpu_usage_tracker
+## Features
+- **Language**: Written in C++ for high performance and control over system resources.
+- **Multithreading**: Each CPU core is monitored in a separate thread, allowing real-time data processing.
+- **Synchronization**: Uses mutexes to manage synchronization between threads.
+- **Testing**: Includes basic unit tests for some functions to ensure program correctness.
+- **Cross-Distro Compatibility**: Tested on multiple Linux distributions including Ubuntu, Lubuntu, Debian, Raspbian, and Fedora.

 Builded project for valgrind
 cc -Wall -Wextra -g cut.c -o cut -lpthread